otvam/pyfreecoil/docs/INSTALL.md

 # export the logger configuration
 export SCILOGGER="config/scilogger.ini"

-# reset the database
+# reset the database and create the tables
 python run_manage.py --quiet reset

-# check the database status
+# check the database status (should be empty)
 python run_manage.py --quiet stat
 ```